TrueBlocks/trueblocks-core/docs/content/chifra/chaindata.md

   -x, --fmt string   export format, one of [none|json*|txt|csv] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen
+  -o, --cache        force the results of the query into the cache

 Notes:
   - The transactions list may be one or more transaction hashes, blockNumber.transactionID pairs, or a blockHash.transactionID pairs.